Thomas Helwys: Beginning of the Baptist tradition

 It was in the exiled Amsterdam church, in the Dutch Republic, among the English émigrés, that a distinctive Baptist theology started first to emerge, and Helwys was one of the pioneer theologians.
 In the conclusion of the Coventry conference, Helwys embraced the theological concept of regenerate church and that church membership was only of believers.
 In January 1609, Helwys, along with Smyth, taking a logical conclusion of this doctrine, adopted a different opinion concerning the baptizand on the sacrament of Baptism, arguing that if water Baptism makes a person member of the visible Church, then only believers should be admitted to it—and not infants.

 Since they were baptised as an infant, Smyth—in the absence of another minister in higher office—rebaptised himself first, then rebaptised Helwys, John Murton, and the rest of the Dissenters within the Amsterdam church.
 The exiled Leiden church didn't adopt the practice and remained paedobaptist.
-Thus, those in Amsterdam became credobaptists and the Leiden Puritans stayed paedobaptists.
+Thus, the dissenting Puritans in Amsterdam became credobaptists and those in Leiden stayed paedobaptists.
 Later that year, the exiled Amsterdam church, led by Smyth and Helwys, started renting a church building from a Dutch Mennonite to conduct their services.
-Helwys was persuaded by them to abandon the doctrine of predestination.
+Helwys was persuaded by the local Mennonites to abandon the doctrine of predestination, but he refused.
 Some members of the church accepted a heretical christology common to early Mennonites called Hoffmanite Christology (the belief that Jesus Christ's humanity was not from the Virgin Mary, his mother).
 Smyth and Helwys did not accept it, so they excommunicated these members for heresy.